 The apocalypse, or unveiling, is Dionysian, a madness in which the god is torn apart, broken, in pieces, no boundaries, moving beyond ordinary meanings into the multiplicity of symbolism, but instead of a breakdown, as in schizophrenia, a breakthrough.
 “Break on through to the other side,” as Jim Morrison put it.
 There is a danger here, for sure, but as Brown notes:

 “The soul that we can call our own is not a real one.
 The solution to the problem of identity is, get lost.”

 With the unveiling, symbolic consciousness accepts the mystery and empty space creates room for the not-known, the new.
-No longer do we have to figure it out, but live through our animal sense, in the present where love can find us without a purpose beyond itself.
+No longer do we have to figure it out, but accommodate living through our animal sense in the unavoidable present where love might find us without a purpose beyond itself.